blakerho/GhostLink/README.md

 ## Dedupe Logic
 - The unique key is SHA-256 over the framed payload (`magic + length + data + CRC32`).
-- If the same payload was already written **and** the target WAV file still exists, GhostLink skips re-encoding.
+- If the same payload was already written **and** the target WAV file still exists, Gibberlink skips re-encoding.
 - Skips and writes are both recorded in SQLite (writes as rows; skips are implied by the UNIQUE constraint + presence check).

 ---

 ## Recommended Mix Practices
-- Render GhostLink track at low gain (`amp 0.03–0.06`) and tuck beneath steady, broadband content (pads, room tone, cymbal wash).
+- Render Gibberlink track at low gain (`amp 0.03–0.06`) and tuck beneath steady, broadband content (pads, room tone, cymbal wash).
 - Keep the carriers unobvious: avoid boosting 1.5–5 kHz with mastering EQ; a gentle shelf down can help.
 - Avoid ultrasonics (>16 kHz); streaming codecs often remove them entirely.
 - If worried about dropout under heavy compression, increase `--repeats` or `--interleave` rather than cranking `amp`.